💬

 10.3.
 Drugs and alcohol

-It is prohibited, in accordance with the Quebec Cannabis Regulation Act (chapter C-5.3), the Canadian Cannabis Act (SC 2018, chapter 16) or the Criminal Code (chapter C-46), to sell, manufacture or prepare any product containing narcotics or cannabis.
+It is prohibited, in accordance with the Quebec Cannabis Regulation Act (chapter C-5.3), the Canadian Cannabis Act (LC 2018, chapter 16) or the Criminal Code (chapter C-46), to sell, manufacture or prepare any product containing narcotics or cannabis.
 It is also prohibited to consume any narcotic or cannabis in the public areas of the Campground.

 Regarding alcohol, no glass containers are permitted in public areas.
 It is also prohibited to sell or manufacture alcohol.